metagenomics/metagenomics-tk/docs/tutorials/tutorial1/binning.md

         ```
         In this result, bin 8 has the highest coverage (15.588) and highest N50 (13397).
 Also note, that some of the bins highly differ in their GC content.

+!!! question "Task 9"
+    Let's say we want to take a closer look at these bins.
+Switch back to EMGB and try to find the bin with the largest contig, this one:
+    ```
+    SAMPLE  BIN_ID  format  type    num_seqs        sum_len min_len avg_len max_len Q1      Q2      Q3      sum_gap N50     Q20(%)  Q30(%)  GC(%)   COVERAGE
+    data    data_bin.4.fa   FASTA   DNA     139     1149027 2523    8266.4  35033   4367.0  6419.0  10607.0 0       10241   0.00    0.00    40.52   14.9085
+    ```
+    How many genes are found on this contig and how long is the longest one on it?
+    ???
+Solution
+        One way to get to the desired contig is to click on the "Contigs" tab in the upper middle part of EMGB.
+It is located between "Genes" and "GO Stats".
+        Here we activate the filter "Show only contigs longer than x" and set the filter to 30000.
+Two contigs remain, the longer one at the top is the one we are looking for.
+        The table shows us the first solution, right next to the contig name and length it says that there are 41 genes on this contig.

+        If you look to the right of our contig, you will see the "Actions" tab with two buttons.
+A colorful one representing small contigs and a Download ".fna" button.
+        Click on the first one.
+A popup will open, showing this contig with all predicted genes and their positions on this contig.
+If you look at the top of the popup,
+        you will find the solution to your second problem.
+There are some basic statistics for this contig:
+        ```
+        Overall length (bp) 	Number of genes 	Longest gene (bp) 	Dataset 	Current gene 35033 	41 	2756 	data 	-
+        ```
+        The longest gene is 2756 bp in size.

+!!! question "Task 10"
+    We now know what the longest contig looks like, but what about its bin?
+Go back to EMGB again and try to find the name of the bin our contig belongs to.
+    How many contigs are in that bin?
+    ???
+Solution
+        An easy way to find our contig is to use filters again.
+Simply search for the longest contig again, as we did in the task above.
+This time, we don't click on the "full contigs"
+        button, but on the little filter icon right next to the contig name, you might see a hovering text "create a filter for this contig".
+        After clicking it, we see a new filter at the top left "Contig ID is exactly X", which means that only information that this contig is part of will be shown.
+        We now click on the "MAGs" (Metagenome-assembled genomes) tab, three tabs to the right of the "Contigs" tab we are currently in.
+Since only information about this contig is shown,
+        thanks to the filter set, and the contig can only be part of one bin/MAG, there is only one left.
+The one we are looking for, our contig, is part of "bin 7".
+        Lets do the same trick again.
+Click on the filter icon next to the bin name.
+There should now be another active filter at the top left, "Bins is exactly X".
+        Go back to the Contigs tab.
+Only or first contig in the list?
+Sure, because there is still our first filter that lets us see only information about this contig.
+        Go to the top filter section and remove the first filter "Contig ID is exactly X" by clicking the little X in the top right corner of its box.
+With the filter removed,
+        there is only "Bins is exactly X" left, which means we see all information about this bin.
+If not, is the "Show only contigs longer than X" box still checked?
+If so, uncheck it.
+        With this done, the information should update, we see "Showing 139 contigs that contain predicted genes matching the filters", which is the answer to our question.

 ---